-The largest and oldest (112 years) lighted holiday boat parade in the United States, the Newport Beach Christmas Boat Parade is the community’s signature holiday event.
-With seasonal music, fireworks, and an estimated 1 million lights installed on the participating boats, this annual spectacle is family-friendly, festive and a fun way to enjoy the best aspects of Christmas in Newport Beach.
+The largest and oldest (114 years) lighted holiday boat parade in the United States, the Newport Beach Christmas Boat Parade is the community’s signature holiday event.
+With seasonal music, fireworks, and an estimated 1 million lights installed on the participating boats, this annual spectacle is one of the most unique Christmas traditions in America.
+The family-friendly festival is a wonderful way to enjoy the season of Christmas in Newport Beach.

-A great place to view the Parade is Marina Park on the Balboa Peninsula.
+An excellent place to view the Parade is Marina Park on the Balboa Peninsula.
 There’s a wide sand beach, lighthouse, playground and grassy area to park some chairs, sit and enjoy the parade float by during its 2 1/2 hour loop through the bay.
-There’s lots of oohs and aahs as spectacular boats go past, as well as plenty of crowd interaction, making for a fun and festive atmosphere for everyone.
+You’ll hear plenty of oohs and aahs as spectacular boats go past, as well as lots of crowd interactions, making for a fun and festive atmosphere for everyone.

 Fun fact: The Lead Boat announces Merry Christmas more than 4,000 times over the course of 5 nights.
 We trust he’s lubricating his throat with candy canes and gumdrops.

 2. Captain a Duffy Boat on a Harbor Cruise

 Head to Balboa Boat Rentals to rent an electric-powered Duffy boat to toodle around the calm waters of Newport harbor.
 The rental period is a minimum two hours, which allows for enough time to fully loop the bay and maybe even catch surfers at the Wedge near the beach.
 Anyone with a license can rent and pilot the little boats around Newport Beach Harbor.